Tudat/tudat/_sources/tutorials/jsonInterface/basicJsonInterfaces.rst.txt

 The :literal:`json_interface` application can be used to run Tudat propagations by providing the path to a JSON input file as command-line argument in Terminal::

-	cd // insert the path to the tudatBundle directory tudatBundle/tudat/bin/json_interface main.json
+	cd // insert the path to the JSON application file tudatBundle/tudat/bin/json_interface main.json

 .. note:: The extension can be omitted, in which case :literal:`.json` will be assumed.
 The argument can also be the path to a directory containing a :literal:`main.json` file, and it can be omitted if a :literal:`main.json` file exists in the current directory.